What is artificial intelligence? Artificial intelligence explained from A to I

 Read on: advice from the experts

 So it seems that artificial intelligence is a particularly interesting and versatile field of research.
 Moreover, AI is constantly developing and the possibilities are endless.
 Want to know more?
-Read this interview with OBI4wan’s CIO Frank Smit about the latest developments in artificial intelligence or check out these tips:
+Check this out:

 Would you like to know more about OBI4wan?